-Jenkins continued: “We’ve also seen two strong comebacks this month.
+Jenkins continued: ?We?ve also seen two strong comebacks this month.
 Clothing and footwear bounced back strongly from a disappointing dip in the previous month, up 4.7% in October, and the highest level of growth since September 2015.
 New season stock, combined with a chilly start to winter created the perfect conditions for the high street to rebound from last month?s flat line. ?As we get closer to the all-important Christmas trading season, it will be interesting to see whether the strong momentum in October continues into Black Friday and beyond.?
 Image: Alton Towers

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.